 Veterinary Care for Animal Conjunctivitis

-Your vet will examine your pup and ask you questions in an attempt to determine the cause of the conjunctivitis.
+Your vet will examine your pup and ask you questions in an attempt to determine the cause of conjunctivitis.
 They may prescribe antibiotic eye drops for a bacterial infection, artificial tears for a viral infection, or antihistamines for allergies.5

 Corneal Inflammation (Keratitis) & Ulcers